PierreIsCoding/sdiy/CEM3340_VCO/README.md

 The following things are changed in this design:
 * Dual board layout instead of single with wider tracks etc.
 * New PWM input.
-In Kassutronics version the potentiometer becomes an attenuator when after instering a jack.
+At Kassutronics version the PWM potentiometer becomes an attenuator after instering a jack-cable.
 I changed this to a bias-with-cv-mix alternative together with extra input protection.
 * A different triangle to sine conversion.
 This part uses Thomas Henry's design.
 Here you need two standard but matched transistors instead of difficult to source j201's.
 * Cascading multiple VCO's headers.
 I gave the breaking pins of the input jacks extra connectors point in the pcb layout.
 With this you can create a semi modular dual vco more easily.
 For instance: instead of two seperated VCO's you can link the 1V/OCT from VCO 1 with the breaking input pin of the 1V/OCT of  VCO 2.
 This will save you Eurorack cables when using multiple VCO's but keeps the flexibility of using them.